chazzka/clanekforest/clanek.md

 First, random dimension $X$ and a random split point approx. $S  = 16$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right area, dimension *Y* was chosen, splitting the area in two parts.
 As we can see, the theoretical novelty observations get assigned the same *depth* (the value of 3) as a priory known, regular observations.
 After reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.
-This is true f
+This is true for any depth up until any chosen max depth.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_outlier.svg)